digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 -  Daml Script does not support SCU or LF1.17, you must use Daml Script LTS.

--  Contract keys in upgradable packages can only include types defined within the same package, or types from the Daml Standard Library.

 There are further limitations with respect to managing the packages on a running ledger:

 - Once a version of a package is uploaded to the ledger, it cannot be replaced or removed.